-Freezer or refrigerator may be available for rent.
+A freezer or refrigerator may be available for rent.

 All other personal items must be removed upon leaving the facility.
 Anything left in the kitchen outside of designated storage may be consumed, used or disposed of.

-All renters are required to attend a kitchen orientation, which includes a tour with manager before their first use of the facilities.
+All renters are required to attend a kitchen orientation, which includes a tour with the manager before their first use of the facilities.

 RESERVING KITCHEN SPACE

 After Orientation, kitchen space can be reserved by emailing [email protected] or calling +1 844.855.2433.
-Renters will gain access to shared calendar to view available rental times.
+Renters will gain access to a shared calendar to view available rental times.

 All renters will be required to leave the kitchen in the condition in which it was found upon rental.